Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 It can run either locally or in Azure:

+- To run the function app locally: Run `npm run start`.
 - To provision the resources in Azure and deploy the function app: Run `azd up`.
-- To run the function app locally: Run `npm run start`.

 ## Grant the function app access to SharePoint Online

-The authentication to SharePoint is done using `DefaultAzureCredential`, so the credential used depends if the function app runs in your local environment, or in Azure.
+The authentication to SharePoint is done using `DefaultAzureCredential`, so the credential used depends if the function app runs locally, or in Azure.
 If you never heard about `DefaultAzureCredential`, you should familirize yourself with its concept by reading [this article](https://aka.ms/azsdk/js/identity/credential-chains#use-defaultazurecredential-for-flexibility).

 ### When it runs on your local environment